 Did you know?
 (Click here to see famous Yorkshire people)

-Of the 65 medals won, 12 Olympians were from Yorkshire including 2 from Huddersfield.
+At the 2012 Olympics of the 65 medals won, 12 Olympians were from Yorkshire including 2 from Huddersfield.

 The Huddersfield motto is JUVAT IMPRIGROS DEUS which translates to God Helps the Diligent.